 I’m now focused full-time on building the next-generation Internet of Things platform called SkyNet.im.
 SkyNet supports a variety of IoT protocols including: HTTP(S) REST APIs, realtime WebSockets, MQTT (message queue telemetry transport), and CoAP (Constrained Application Protocol).
 It allows you to connect smart devices like Phillips Hue lightbulbs, Nest thermostats, Belkin Wemos, Insteons as well as Raspberry Pis, Arduinos, Sparks, etc. to authenticate with the IoT cloud and message each other in realtime including streaming sensor data.

 I was one of the first telecom app developers to build a commercial grade WebRTC-based phone system called Twelephone.
-Twelephone allowed Twitter users to login and place or receive high-definition, secure video calls with other Twitter users.
+Twelephone allowed Twitter users to login and place or receive online high-definition, secure video calls with other Twitter users.
 The service is still online but development of new features has been postponed to focus on SkyNet.im.
 The plan is to rewrite Twelephone to run on top of the SkyNet platform.
 SkyNet is perfect for managing user/device presence, messaging, and signaling.

 How did you get involved in Telecom App Development?